 - A. The hardware sets represent the design intent and direction of the owner and architect.
 They are a guideline only and should not be considered a detailed hardware schedule.
 Discrepancies, conflicting hardware and missing items should be brought to the attention of the architect with corrections made prior to the bidding process.
-Omitted items not included in a hardware set should be scheduled with the appropriate additional hardware required for proper application and functionality. - B. THE FOLLOWING MANUFACTURERS ARE ALLOWED FOR FINISH HARDWARE With Abbreviations:
+Omitted items not included in a hardware set should be scheduled with the appropriate additional hardware required for proper application and functionality.

+- B. Manufacturer's Abbreviations:

-1. MK - McKinney
+- 1. MK McKinney

-2. RO - Rockwood
+- 2. RO Rockwood

-3. RU - Corbin Russwin
+- 3. RU Corbin Russwin

-4. NO - Norton
+- 4. NO Norton

-5. RF - Rixson
+- 5. RF Rixson

-6. PE - Pemko
+- 6. PE Pemko